Armored Heart: L'Odeur de l'Amour

 Lanri gave her a nervous smile, as she tried to think of a single good reason that Seeker could need her foot.

 “Well, I could just cast the spell without defining an area, I suppose…” Seeker said.
 “Of course, then the hair on your head will vanish, too.”
 Lanri’s foot was out of the water, and dripping onto the stones below before she even registered it.
 “Attagirl,” Seeker purred, as she leaned forward.
-She put a single finger of one hand on one of her toes, and stretched her other arm to touch the mortal on the neck.
+She put a single finger of one hand on one of her toes, and stretched her other arm to touch Lanri on the neck.

 “So, how does this work?”
 Lanri asked, curiously.